 - justice of the peace

-Stephen Hopkins would represent Rhode Island during the Albany Congress in New York Colony.
+Stephen Hopkins would represent Rhode Island during the Albany Congress in the New York Colony.

 He would return to Rhode Island and be elected Governor of the colony and would be voted in as Governor nine times throughout his lifetime.

 Stephen Hopkins proudly served Rhode Island in the First and Second Continental Congresses and was one of the first voices to be heard on the issue of British tyranny.

 His hand shook due to his having cerebral palsy so much that he had to guide his right hand with his left.
 It is recorded that Hopkins said, My hand trembles, but my heart does not.
 John Adams also had some kind words for Hopkins.
 In his autobiography, he wrote:

 ...Governor Hopkins of Rhode Island, above seventy Years of Age, kept us all alive.
 Upon Business, his Experience and judgment were very useful.
 But when the Business of the Evening was over, he kept Us in Conversation till Eleven and sometimes twelve O Clock.
 His Custom was to drink nothing all day nor till Eight O Clock in the Evening, and then his Beveredge was Jamaica Spirit and Water.
 It gave him Wit, Humour, Anecdotes, Science, and Learning.
 He had read Greek, Roman, and British History and was familiar with English Poetry, particularly Pope, Tompson [Thomson], and Milton.
 And the flow of his Soul made all his reading our own, and seemed to bring to recollection in all of Us all We had ever read.
 I could neither eat nor drink in those days.
 The other Gentlemen were very temperate.
 Hopkins never drank to excess, but all he drank was immediately not only converted into Wit, Sense, Knowledge, and good humour but inspired Us all with similar qualities.